 Harmony is a Japanese Anime Film directed by Michael Arias and Takashi Nakamura.
 The story is set in a future where the world is divided into two.
 One, that continues to live everyday lives like the present but are forced to exist in poor conditions for not complying.
 The rest of the world has decided to exist under constant monitoring by the use of nanotechnology.
 People have devices embedded in them and are plugged into a central system called WatchMe and supported for good life by Medicare.
 The central plot revolves around three friends who are not happy being connected to this system and what that results in.
 The film is a little slow and you need to press through it.
 The concepts are not very unique.
-That said, we aren’t here to review the film so here’s the explanation to the plot and ending of the film Harmony, spoilers ahead!
+That said, we aren’t here to review the film so here’s the plot and ending of the Japanese anime Harmony explained, spoilers ahead!

 What are WatchMe and Medicare – Admedistration?

 In the future, the majority population has signed up for nanotechnology that has everyone connected to each other.
 People and their emotions are now connected.
 They are able to collectively feel pain and show empathy to others even if they are strangers.
 This has created a more congruent society, truly caring for each other.
 This has removed the need for wars.
 Also, they are constantly monitored for health and well-being.
 Diseases are a thing of the past.
 WatchMe is the nanotechnology that connects everyone and Medicare supports health.
 Now, WatchMe is not activated till a person has fully grown.
 Hence, children are not yet connected to this central system until they hit a certain age.
 The flip-side to this congruent existence is the fact that there is a loss of individuality.
 For example, people feel the same amount of pain for the death of someone regardless of whether they know that person or not.
 Many children feel that getting onto WatchMe means losing a part of themselves.
 After the introduction of WatchMe, suicide by children begins to increase.
 Many don’t really want to be part of a false network of emotions.